mattpeebles/mattpeebles.github.io/essays/_posts/2023-08-02-on-creative-anxiety.md

 tags: [anxiety, creativity]
 ---

-There.
-Done.
-My first words written with the intention of being put out into the world.
-It's felt insurmontable at times, but at least these words are written.
-Though, maybe it takes more than just a couple of words.

-I already hate the meta tone this is taking.
-Nevertheless, let's just write something and see where it leads us.

-Now onto anxiety—specifically, artistic anxiety.
 I feel a compelling urge to create.
 I believe I've felt this way for my entire life, though I became particularly aware of it in my early twenties.
 Prior to that, I'm sure the urge was there, but I hadn't yet developed an inner critic.
 So, the things I created were simply products of my creativity, not a reflection of my identity or an indication of my skill.

 That changed at some point.
 I noticed that I wanted to create, but couldn't at the level I wanted to.
 I couldn't express myself adequately since everything I was creating was failing to impress me.
 I tried a bunch of media - paint, drawing, photography, writing, poetry, caning[^caning], guitar, and more.